matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

   encoded ``redirect URI``.

 The home server acts as a 'confidential' client for the purposes of OAuth2.
-If the uri is a ``sevice selection URI``, it MUST point to a webpage which prompts the user to choose which service to authorize with.
+If the uri is a ``service selection URI``, it MUST point to a webpage which prompts the user to choose which service to authorize with.
 On selection of a service, this MUST link through to an ``Authorization Request URI``.
-If there is only 1 service which the home server accepts when logging in, this indirection can be skipped and the "uri" key can be the ``Authorization Request URI``.
+If there is only one service which the home server accepts when logging in, this indirection can be skipped and the "uri" key can be the ``Authorization Request URI``.